sharifbhuiyan/Kickstarter_analysis/README.md

 ### ii)  Outcomes based on Goals :
-Excel function has been used to collect the outcome and goal data for the “plays” subcategory and calculated the percentage of successful, failed, and canceled projects for each row
+<p align="justify">Excel function has been used to collect the outcome and goal data for the “plays” subcategory and calculated the percentage of successful, failed, and canceled projects for each row.<p>

 <p align="center">
   <img width="800" height="300" src=https://github.com/sharifbhuiyan/Kickstarter_analysis/blob/main/Resources/Outcomes_vs_Goals.png